GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 * A Genesys Cloud license.
 For more information, see [Genesys Cloud Pricing](https://www.genesys.com/pricing "Opens the Genesys Cloud pricing page") in the Genesys website.
 * Master Admin role.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.
 * Archy.
-For more information, see [Welcome to Archy](/devapps/archy/ "Goes to the Welcome to Archy page") in the Genesys Cloud Developer Center.
+For more information, see [Welcome to Archy](/devapps/archy/ "Goes to the Welcome to Archy page").
+* CX as Code.
+For more information, see [CX as Code](https://developer.genesys.cloud/api/rest/CX-as-Code/ "Opens the CX as Code page").
 * Genesys Cloud Platform API Client SDK - Python.
-For more information, see [Platform API Client SDK - Python](/api/rest/client-libraries/python/ "Goes to the Platform API Client SDK - Python page") in the Genesys Cloud Developer Center.
+For more information, see [Platform API Client SDK - Python](/api/rest/client-libraries/python/ "Goes to the Platform API Client SDK - Python page").

 ### AWS account